-I find it so interesting that disconnecting from the person you are with, to connect to someone or something somewhere else has become a totally socially acceptable behaviour.
+I find it so interesting that disconnecting from the person you are with, to connect to someone or something somewhere else has become a totally socially acceptable behavior.
 Most of us don’t even give it a thought (literally).

 The phone rings, beeps, plays Taylor Swift or whatever yours does, and you reach for it.
 The only thing that might stop you is if your caller ID doesn’t recognize the person on the other end.